 Note that if a scholarship is funding fees, any fee refunds will be credited back to the scholarship funder.

-The Student Services Fee for Christchurch, Wellington and Distance Candidates
+Student services fee for Christchurch, Wellington and distance candidates

 Candidates based at the Christchurch and Wellington campuses of the University pay a reduced Student Services Fee.

-Candidates studying under a distance thesis code (a code ending in an X, e.g. PHIX 9F) are not charged the Student Services Fee.
-Note that International candidates studying in New Zealand cannot be enrolled under a distance code.
+Candidates studying under a distance thesis are not charged the Student Services Fee.

 While amounts may differ, the fee payment mechanism is essentially the same for international students as for domestic students.
 The University’s International Office maintains information on the payment of fees for international students.